amylour/FreeFido_v2/README.md

     <summary>Sign Out Page</summary>
     <img src="documentation/final_views/logout.png">
 </details>

+A user may choose to return to the Home page and stay logged in or leave the site, logged out.

 ![sign out message](documentation/final_views/signed_out.png)
-*User is given feedback in message format to confirm sign out, Profile icon no longer visible in navigation bar - message disappears after 3 seconds*
+*User is given feedback in message format to confirm sign out, Profile icon no longer visible in navigation bar - message disappears after 3 seconds or if user clicks 'x'*

 <hr>